-Access to electronic library resources is through SOLO and Databases A-Z. To access many of these resources when you are not logged on to the university network you will need to register for the Oxford Single Sign-On.
+Access to electronic library resources is through SOLO and Databases A-Z. To access many of these resources when you are not logged on to the university network you will need your Oxford Single Sign On.

 An important e-resource for Celtic is the digital collection: Digital.Bodleian.
 The collection features digital facsimiles of early manuscripts scanned directly from the originals.